 |Graph Algorithms III: Minimum Spanning Trees, Prims' Algorithm, Kruskal's Algorithm.||1x1 · 4x1||Minimum Spanning Trees||CLRS chap.
 23.||Minimum Spanning Trees 1 · Minimum Spanning Trees 2|

 |Graph Algorithms IV: Dijkstra's Algorithm, Shortest Paths in Weighted Graphs, Shortest Paths in DAGs.||1x1 · 4x1||Shortests Paths||CLRS chap.
 24 except 24.1 and 24.4.||Shortests Paths|

 The course has a single mandatory exercise focusing on algorithm design and implementation.
 The mandatory exercise is done in small groups of 3, 2, or 1 students.
 The mandatory exercise runs from March 25 to April 18.

 Collaboration policy The mandatory exercise is subject to the following collaboration policy.
-The exercise should be done in groups of 2 or 1 (i.e., in pairs or individually).
+The exercise should be done in groups of 3, 2, or 1 students.
 It is not allowed to collaborate with other groups on the exercises, except for discussing the text of the exercise with teachers and fellow students enrolled on the course in the same semester.
-Under no circumstances is it allowed to exchange, hand-over or in any other way communicate solutions or parts of solutions to the exercises to other groups.
+Under no circumstances is it allowed to exchange, hand-over or in any other way communicate solutions or parts of solutions to the exercises to other people.
 It is not allowed to use solutions from previous years, solutions from similar courses, or solutions found on the internet or elsewhere.